isalonisharma/Multi-Tenant-Invoice-Management-System/README.md

 ### A normal user should be able to do the following:
 	1. Update his/her profile.

-	2. Create/Manage a one-time Invoice.
+	2. Create/Manage a one-time invoice.

-	3. Create/Manage a recurring Invoice.
+	3. Create/Manage a recurring invoice.
 	A recurring invoice is generated periodically as set by the user.
 	For eg., The user may create a recurring invoice to be generated on 5th of every month.
 	Once the recurring invoice is created, it is sent automatically by the system to the client.

 	4. Create/Manage an Item.
 Item is the product for which the invoice is generated.
-	For eg., A computer sales dealer would create an Item “DELL Laptop” and generate an invoice using the Item.
+	For eg., A computer sales dealer create an item “DELL Laptop” and generate an invoice using the item.
-	Item contains the name and price of the product so that the price is autofilled in the Invoice
+	Item contains the name and price of the product so that the price is autofilled in the Invoice.

 	5. Create/Manage a Client.
 Client is the person/company to which an Invoice is generated and sent.
 	In other words, it is the customer to whom the invoice needs to be billed.
-	General Information about the Client needs to be saved; Name, Email, Company, Address, etc.)
+	General Information about the client needs to be saved; Name, Email, Company, Address, etc.)

-	6. Update the status of an invoice as “paid” for invoices he created.
+	6. Update the status of an invoice as “Paid” for invoices he created.

 ### An admin user should be able to do the following in addition to what a normal user can do: